blowdart/idunno.Bluesky/readme.md

 * [DotNet.ReproducibleBuilds](https://github.com/dotnet/reproducible-builds) - used to easily set .NET reproducible build settings.
 * [ReportGenerator](https://github.com/danielpalme/ReportGenerator) - used to produce code coverage reports.
 * [JunitXml.TestLogger](https://github.com/spekt/junit.testlogger) - used in CI builds to produce test results in a format understood by the [test-summary](https://github.com/test-summary/action) GitHub action.
+* [sign](https://github.com/dotnet/sign) - used to code sign assemblies and nuget packages.

 ## Other .NET Bluesky libraries